 Hunter’s Hall Inn is a 16th-century coaching inn with 13 bedrooms (8 double, 4 twin and 1 family room).

-The rooms are separate to the main pub / restaurant building in a block a short walking distance away.
+The rooms are separate from the main pub/restaurant building in a block a short walking distance away.
 Hunter’s Hall has a large free car park on its grounds conveniently situated for carting luggage to your room.